segmentio/segment-docs/src/engage/audiences/index.md

 You can also use computed traits in an Audience definition.
 For example, you can create a `total_revenue` computed trait and use it to generate an audience of `big_spender` customers that exceed a certain threshold.

 > info ""
-> Engage does support nested traits, however, accessing objects nested in arrays is not currently supported by the Audience builder.
-When arrays of objects are sent, they will be flattened into strings.
-For building audiences based on array traits, all the same conditions that would work on strings will work on the array.
-Within the builder, you can only use string operations like 'contains' and 'does not contain' to look for individual characters or a set of characters in the flattened array.
+> Engage supports nested traits, but the Audience builder doesn’t support accessing objects nested in arrays.
+When you send arrays of objects, they are flattened into strings.
+As a result, the same conditions that work on strings will work on the array.
+Within the builder, you can only use string operations like `contains` and `does not contain` to look for individual characters or a set of characters in the flattened array.

 ### Funnel Audiences